-Respondents also provided open-ended responses to the Center's top two strengths, with responses reflecting input shown in See Appendix: Open-Ended Responses for "other" responses.
+Respondents also provided open-ended responses to the Center's top two strengths, with responses reflecting input shown in Exhibit 7.

-Exhibit 7.
 The most-commonly identified strengths centered on the Center's businesses and services and its location and access.
 Other common strengths included its natural beauty and the environment, the waterfront, and the parks and trails.
 See Appendix: Open-Ended Responses for a full list of responses.